 This page will take you to the names of early childhood services that the Ministry of Education put on notice, or suspended or withdrew the licence of:

 The lists are not inclusive of all services that breached licensing requirements for two reasons.
 First the ministry does not do annual licensing checks.
 And second, the ministry can exercise discretion in whether to formally put a service on notice.
-It may for example, take into consideration the number of breaches, how a licence reclassification will affect the commercial position of a service, and whether the cost to it of the service provider bringing in a lawyer would outweigh the benefits of licence classification (even on finding a major safety issue such as an area being used for children’s sleep and play that does not have NZ Fire Service approval).
+It may for example, take into consideration the number of breaches, how a licence reclassification will affect the commercial position of a service, and whether the cost to it of the service provider bringing in a lawyer would outweigh the benefits (even on finding a major safety issue such as an area being used for children’s sleep and play that does not have NZ Fire Service approval).